Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

 .. admonition:: Exercise 6.1
     :class: exercise

-    Please visit the website `https://ngphylogeny.fr <https://ngphylogeny.fr>`__, select "One click workflows" under "Phylogeny Analysis" and upload the file ``/nfs/course/551-0132-00L/6_Phylogenetics/hemoglobin_homologs.faa``, which contains homologous protein sequences of the globin gene family from vertebrates (human, mouse, chicken) and a non-vertebrate, the lancelet Branchiostoma floridae, as an outgroup.
+    Please visit the website `https://ngphylogeny.fr <https://ngphylogeny.fr>`__, select "One click workflows" under "Phylogeny Analysis" and upload (or copy/paste) the file ``/nfs/course/551-0132-00L/6_Phylogenetics/hemoglobin_homologs.faa``, which contains homologous protein sequences of the globin gene family from vertebrates (human, mouse, chicken) and a non-vertebrate, the lancelet Branchiostoma floridae, as an outgroup.
 Once the workflow finishes, you can inspect the resulting tree directly in NGPhylogeny.

-    Save or copy the Newick-formatted tree data and upload it to `iTOL <https://itol.embl.de/upload.cgi>`__, a powerful online tool for tree visualisation and annotation.
+    Save or copy the Newick-formatted tree data and upload it to `iTOL <https://itol.embl.de/upload.cgi>`__ (you can also export the Output Tree directly to iTOL), a powerful online tool for tree visualisation and annotation.
 Once the tree is displayed, click on any branch or leaf.
 A pop-up window will appear and under Editing/Tree structure, you can click on "Root the tree at midpoint".
 The same can be achieved by clicking on the "Advanced" tab on the "Control panel" and clicking on "Midpoint root" under "Other functions" at the bottom.
 The tree is now displayed so that the last common ancestor of all sequences is represented as the root.
 Given this tree, HbA=hemoglobin alpha chain, HbB=hemoglobin beta chain, Mb=Myoglobin and Gb=Globin answer the following questions:

     * Q1: For any combination of the genes in the tree, determine whether they are orthologs or paralogs (for example, Homo-sapiens-HbA1 and Gallus-gallus-HbA are [orthologs|paralogs]).